Old Post Office (Washington, D.C.): Preservation and renovation

-New Year's Eve celebrations

 During 1983, the District of Columbia government and the United States Postal Service created a 14 feet by 21 feet wooden replica of the Postal Service's new 1984 twenty-cent "Love" stamp (see Post-World War II United States postage stamps and postal history).

-Starting at the beginning of 1984, replicas of the latest versions of the "Love" stamp were lowered from the spire of the Old Post Office Building's Clock Tower around midnight during each New Year's Eve.
+Starting in 1984, replicas of the latest versions of the "Love" stamp were lowered from the spire of the Old Post Office Building's Clock Tower around midnight during each New Year's Eve.

 Musicians entertained ballroom dancers within the building while fireworks and searchlight beams illuminated the night-time sky and celebrities performed on outdoor stages.
 At midnight, bells pealed from the tower and neon signs flashed "Happy New Year" amid laser light shows.
 As 1985 waned, D.C.
 Mayor Marion Barry predicted: "We're going to outdo New York.
 We think we might just take over and become the best single event."

 The stamp became larger over the years.
 The celebration that marked the beginning of 1986 featured a 900 lb illuminated replica of that year's twenty-two cent puppy "Love" stamp.
 By the beginning of 1990, the neon-lighted stamp had reached a size of 20 feet by 30 feet and a weight of two tons (1814 kg).

 Up to 100,000 people celebrated at the event during each of its early years.
 However, after the celebration marking the beginning of 1986 had ended, clean-up crews found a strangled and raped 18-year-old woman dead in a stairwell 100 yards away from an indoor stage at which Cab Calloway had earlier performed.
 Although the event that marked the beginning of 1988 was orderly and well-attended, the D.C. government withdrew its funding later that year because the event's costs had become prohibitive.

 Attendance at the event then fell precipitously.
 As a result, the Postal Service decided in 1990 to stop dropping the stamp.
 Although the Pavilion hosted a party for 2,500 during which a smaller version of a "Love" stamp descended within the building's atrium to mark the beginning of 1991, the outdoor events disappeared.